MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The polygons may be disjoint or overlapping.

 Each polygon specified in a call to the `PolyPolygon` function must be closed.
-Unlike polygons created by the `Polygon` member function, the polygons created by `PolyPolygon` are not closed automatically.
+Unlike polygons created by the `Polygon` member function, the polygons created by `PolyPolygon` aren't closed automatically.

 The function creates two or more polygons.
 To create a single polygon, an application should use the `Polygon` member function.